kbroman/blog/content/post/2019-02-02_another_new_laptop.md

 Pro](https://system76.com/laptops/oryx) monster, fully loading with a 15" HiDPI screen with a NVIDIA GTX 1070 graphics card, 64 GB RAM, a 2 TB SSD and another 2 TB hard drive for backup and extra space.
-The thing weighs 6.5 lbs (2.9 kb), but really not _that_ much heavier than my previous MacBook; just a bit thicker.
+The thing weighs 6.5 lbs (2.9 kg), but really not _that_ much heavier than my previous MacBook; just a bit thicker.

 This thing has been a joy to work on.
 Beautiful screen, and all the RAM